 If you plan to withdraw cash via your credit card, check the exchange rate, charges and fees imposed by your credit card company on the transaction(s).
 These may add up to a substantial amount.
 You may want to apply for a card that imposes fewer fees on foreign withdrawals before you travel.

-The USA is making (belatedly) the transition to chip cards.
-Check with your bank to assure that your card is a chip-and-PIN (preferable) or chip-and-signature card.
+Check with your bank to assure that your card is an RFID or chip-and-PIN (preferable) or chip-and-signature card.
 Businesses in France may not accept the older non-chip credit cards with only a magnetic stripe on the back.
 More...

 You can exchange your home currency cash (dollars, pounds, yen, yuan, rubles, etc.) for euros at a bureau de change (currency exchange office) in France.
 Exchange rate spreads, commissions and service fees in France can take as much as 10% to 20% of your money for each exchange, so currency exchange offices may not be the thrifty option, and these days offices are few and far between.

 Here's what you need to know about currency exchange to avoid ripoffs.
 More...

 Banks do not exchange foreign cash.
 In fact, many banks handle no cash at all except through ATMs.

 In general, it is better to exchange money after arrival in France rather than at your home airport before flying.
 Also, airport currency exchange offices in France may offer poorer rates of exchange than currency exchange offices in the city center.
 More...

 Many people imagine that travel in Paris and France is expensive.
 It's not true.